Identify Vintage and Collectible American Pottery Dogs[retrieved from https://www.cajunc.com/art-pottery-dogs]

 The pointer salt and pepper are unusual because they are full-body figurines, not just the head.
 Rosemeade made a wolfhound, both as a TV light and as a planter.
 It also made Russian wolfhound figurines as bookends.
 A cocker spaniel spoonrest was another Rosemeade product.

-The same mold for the salt and pepper shakers was used on ashtrays, and some figurines were sold separately, Darlene Dommel explains in Collectors Encyclopedia of Rosemeade Pottery Identification.
+The same mold for the salt and pepper shakers was used on ashtrays, and some figurines were sold separately, Darlene Dommel explains in (affiliate link) Collectors Encyclopedia of Rosemeade Pottery Identification.

 Rocky Mountain Art Pottery made a 10-inch poodle figurine.